Rwanda energy sector development is led by the Energy Policy established in 2015 as a guiding framework of the sector.

-In Energy sector, RURA has the mandate to regulate four sub-sectors namely, Electricity, Renewable Energy, Gas and Downstream petroleum, with an overall mission to ensure sufficient, reliable, affordable and sustainable energy supply fairly to all consumers.
+RURA has the mandate to regulate four Energy sub-sectors namely, Electricity, Renewable Energy, Gas and Downstream petroleum, with objectives to ensure sufficient, reliable, affordable and sustainable energy supply fairly to all consumers.